Groff or troff is a simple typesetter that already exists on most, if not all, Unix systems to provide man-pages.

 It adheres to all Unix philosophies:

-Groff can accomplish everything LaTeX can, but with greater efficiency.
+Groff can archive everything LaTeX can, but with greater efficiency.
 It’s easy to learn and makes text manipulation straightforward.